University Library, University of Illinois at Urbana-Champaign

 Description

-Man and women at desks with open books at the opening of the Robert Todd Lincoln collection at the Library of Congress.
-Possibly in the reading room. photograph credited to the Library of Congress.
+Man kneeling in front of cabinet looking at book at the opening of the Robert Todd Lincoln collection at the Library of Congress. photograph credited to the Library of Congress.

 Carl Sandburg Collection · Digital Special Collections